 There are more than 1,000 facilities/entities subject to the fees in District Rule 210.
 The impact on individual facilities will vary depending on the size and number of emission sources.
 For most existing permitted sources, their permit fees will increase by 12% per year for the next 3 years.
-The revisions to Rule 210 will increase revenue by approximately \$1.2 million in Fiscal Year 2024-25 due to both the new fees proposed and the 12% increase to existing fees that do not meet the cost-recovery goals outlined in the District's proposed Cost-Recovery Policy.
+The revisions to Rule 210 will increase revenue by approximately \$1.0 million in Fiscal Year 2024-25 due to both the new fees proposed and the 12% increase to existing fees that do not meet the cost-recovery goals outlined in the District's Cost Recovery Policy.
 Additional revenue is also anticipated to be collected in future years as specific schedules are increased by 12% per year over the course of ten years to achieve a cost-recovery rate of 85%.
-The calculations for these impacts can be found in Appendix B. These amendments will help close the \$1.2 million shortfall in the District's budget that is expected within the next five-year period.
+Table 9.1 below demonstrates the fiscal impacts over the next four years, and supporting information for these calculations can be found in Appendix B.